Get your personal plan match in 2 minutes

 Texas is one of the best states in the country for health sharing plans.
-There's no state insurance mandate (so you won't be penalized for skipping traditional insurance), a massive self-employed and small business population, and — uniquely — one health sharing option that's available only to Texans.
+There's no state insurance mandate (so you won't be penalized for skipping traditional insurance) and a massive self-employed and small business population looking for affordable coverage alternatives.

 Why Texas Is Different